This Week in Sarasota: Thursday, Jan. 2 | Arts and Entertainment | Your Observer

 Call 800-838-3006.

-Payadora is a contemporary chamber music ensemble that performs Argentinian/Uruguayan tango and folk music and original compositions inspired by that tradition.
-Oh, and they’re from Toronto.
+The Toronto-based contemporary chamber music ensemble will perform Argentinian/Uruguayan tango and folk music, as well as original compositions.

 MONDAY